EMSwank/checks-for-understanding/module-2/backend/week_two.md

 ```

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
-#new, #create, #find, #destroy
+.find, .group, .new, .create, .save

-We get these methods from inheriting from the ActiveRecord Base class.
+We get these methods from inheriting from the ActiveRecord::Base class.

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
 team = Team.find(4)